andreygrechin/umbr_api/README.rst

     pip3 install filename.tar.gz

-Please note, that you still need register and activate API key from Cisco to enable functionality.
+Please note, that you still need to register and activate API key from Cisco to enable functionality.

 Use of command-line utility
 ---------------------------